NikolaCzv/guided-module-one-project-assessment-chicago-web-100719/OVERVIEW.md

 ###Running

 1. Don't forget 'bundle install' in your terminal
+2. Run 'rake db:migrate'
+3. Run 'rake db:seed'
-2. To run the app you must type in "ruby bin/run.rb" in your terminal
+4. To run the app you must type in "ruby bin/run.rb" in your terminal
 ==========================================================

-Music app is here to store yoiur music data and information about songs, artists and genres.
+Music app is here to store your music data and information about songs, artists and genres.
 You can create, add, change or delete songs and artists.